mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 # max       4381
 ```

-Despite being a massive novel, we see that base Python can still process the data without a problem.
-But we'll move into PySpark to get familiar with the functionality, so we're prepared for the upcoming tougher challenges.
-We'll notice that despite not being a massive dataset, PySpark is actually faster at processing our data than base Python.
+Despite _War and Peace_ being a massive novel, we see that `pandas` can still process high-level metrics without a problem $-$ line 38 runs nearly instantly on my laptop.
+But we'll start to notice a substantial performance improvement with Spark when we start asking tougher questions, like the frequency of each letter throughout the book.
+This is because **the paragraphs can be processed independently from one another**; Spark will process paragraphs eight at a time, whereas Python and `pandas` will process them one by one.

-Now let's create our RDD, then time how long it takes to count all the letters using PySpark versus Python's built-in functions.
+As before, we start our Spark session and create an RDD of our paragraphs.
+We also load `Counter`, a built-in Python class optimized for counting, and `reduce`, which we'll use to demo the base Python approach later.

 {% include header-python.html %}
 ```python